novatorem/ERA-Emergency-Response-Aid/docs/phase1/process.md

 Both in local groups and some online (facebook)

 #How frequently did you meet?
-Twice in person, once in tutorial, and semi-daily discussions online
+Twice in person, twice in tutorial, and semi-daily discussions online

 #What lessons should you take forward to the next phase
 Get people into groups and allow for streamlining